 A cracked and crumpled layer-cake of rocks, 480 million years in the making.
 A landscape sculpted by ice then transformed by man – a witness to the birth of the Industrial Revolution.
 Just a few of our stories . . . . .

 Fforest Fawr (the name translates as ‘Great Forest’ in English) is a swathe of upland country which was included within the National Park when it was designated in 1957.
-These uplands lie at the heart of Fforest Fawr Geopark although it extends beyond them to include much surrounding countryside.
-In fact the Geopark’s 300 square miles / 763 km2 include mountain and moorland, woods and meadows, towns and villages, lakes and rivers and a great deal more besides
+These uplands lie at the heart of Fforest Fawr Geopark, itself established in 2005, although it extends beyond them to include much surrounding countryside.
+In fact the Geopark’s 300 square miles / 763 km2 include mountain and moorland, woods and meadows, towns and villages, lakes and rivers and a great deal more besides.

 - Understanding - information on the area’s geology, wildlife, archaeology, legends, history and much more.